 What is Storm Water?

 Storm water is precipitation that does not soak into the ground, but instead runs off its surface.
-Natural processes, storm water runoff, and erosion typically accelerate because of human activity.
+Storm water runoff and erosion have begun to accelerate because of human activity.
 Impervious surfaces such as driveways, sidewalks, and streets block precipitation from soaking naturally into the ground.
 Disturbed surfaces, such as construction sites, agricultural tillage, and forestry activities, also expose the soil’s surface, allowing sediment and pollutants to be transported more rapidly from a site.
 Storm water can carry and deposit untreated pollutants, such as sediment, nutrients, and pesticides, into surface-water bodies.

 Concerns about storm water

-If storm water is not managed properly, it can harm the environment:
+If storm water is not managed properly, it can harm the environment.
+The bullets below show more details on the harmful effects of storm water.

 Increased Surface Runoff